Power of Attorney

 Contact the firm today by calling (800) 265-2314, or continue reading for helpful information on this subject.

-Defining the Responsibilities of an Attorney in Fact
+Defining the Responsibilities of an Attorney-in-Fact

-After selecting a trusted family member, friend, or associate to act as the attorney in fact, it will be important to clearly define their rights and responsibilities.
+After selecting a trusted family member, friend, or associate to act as the attorney-in-fact, it will be important to clearly define their rights and responsibilities.
 Nothing should be left open to interpretation, as this can only lead to disputes and other problems in the future.

-A power of attorney may allow the attorney in fact to perform various tasks, such as:
+A power of attorney may allow the attorney-in-fact to perform various tasks, such as:

 Can a Utah Power of Attorney Be Revoked?